HIL: Hybrid Imitation Learning of Diverse Parkour Skills from Videos: Parkour Results

-In this section, we provide additional results highlighting the diversity and robustness of our model.
-Figure~\ref{fig:ours} demonstrates the controller's versatility by showing how it interacts with different obstacles using a diverse set of parkour skills.
-We also present motion results in Figure~\ref{fig:ours2} that showcase the controller's ability to sequentially clear multiple obstacles with diverse skills.
-Figure~\ref{fig:adapt} illustrates the controller's adaptability and robustness.
-The results indicate that the controller can effectively adjust the same skill to accommodate variations in obstacle characteristics, such as changes in size, position, and orientation.
+In this section, we provide additional results highlighting the diversity, robustness, and generalization of our model.
+Figure~\ref{fig:ours} demonstrates the controller's versatility, showing interactions with different obstacles using a diverse set of parkour skills.
+Figure~\ref{fig:adapt} illustrates the controller's adaptability and robustness, showing how it adjusts the same skill to accommodate variations in obstacle size, position, and orientation.

 To further assess the robustness of the controller, we conduct experiments where noise is added to obstacle characteristics in Figure~\ref{fig:robust}.
-Specifically, Gaussian noise $\mathcal{N}(0,\sigma)$ is applied to perturb the position and orientation of the obstacles, while Gaussian noise $\mathcal{N}(1,\sigma)$ is used to modify their scale.
-As shown in Figure~\ref{fig:robust}, our model achieves a task completion rate exceeding 70\% when $\sigma=0.05$, and maintains over 50\% completion even with $\sigma=0.1$.
-To illustrate the effects of noise on obstacle properties, we provide two examples of the obstacle courses with $\sigma=0.0$ and $\sigma=0.2$, which demonstrate how the obstacle characteristics are perturbed under different noise levels.
-We further examine our controller's performance with varying numbers of obstacles in a sequence in Figure~\ref{fig:robust2}.
-Although our method is trained on sequences of five obstacles with $\sigma=0$, it demonstrates strong generalization capabilities.
-Even when tested on sequences of twenty obstacles with $\sigma=0.03$, our controller achieves approximately a 40\% task completion rate.
-These results highlight the robustness and adaptability of our method in longer and more challenging obstacle courses.
+Specifically, Gaussian noise $\mathcal{N}(0,\sigma)$ is applied to perturb the position and orientation of the obstacles, while $\mathcal{N}(1,\sigma)$ is used to modify their scale.
+Our model achieves a task completion rate exceeding 70\% when $\sigma=0.05$, and maintains over 50\% completion even with $\sigma=0.1$.
+To illustrate the effects of noise, we provide two examples of the obstacle courses with $\sigma=0.0$ and $\sigma=0.2$, which demonstrate how the obstacle characteristics are perturbed under different noise levels.
+We also test the controller’s generalization to longer sequences in Figure~\ref{fig:robust2}.
+Although trained on sequences of five obstacles with $\sigma=0$, our model achieves a 40\% task completion rate on sequences of twenty obstacles with $\sigma=0.03$.
+These results highlight the robustness and adaptability of our method in more challenging and noisy environments.